angelochristian29/PyDoku/README.md

 * Display graphics in order for algorithm to be visualized

 ## How to Use App
-1. After files are downloaded, the user should click run and see a pop up Pygame window.
+1. After files are downloaded, the user should run "pip install pygame" in the command line.
+If you still get an error message, then go to Python Packages page.
+Search Pygame in the search bar and click on “install with pip” button.
-2. The User can press "1" on the keyboard to activate backtracking algorithm.
+2. Make sure to run the Menu.py to start the pygame executable.
+3. Click on the "Start" button to go to the empty board.
+4. Press the "Solve" button to run the CSP algorithm.
-3. Once puzzle is solved, a message saying "Game Over" will appear and app can be exited.
+5. Once puzzle is solved, the numbers will turn black and the app can be exited using the "Quit" Button.

+* The "Menu" button takes the user back to the start screen
+* The "Reset" button generates a new empty board and replaces the current board with it.

 ### Prototype #1:
 Implemented the backtracking in order to solve the puzzle in the console.